itsmng/wiki-backup/docs/docker-install.md

 `Note: these settings are set in the itsmweb and itsmdb container parts.`

-### Start the container
+#### Start the stack

-To start the ITSM-NG application container, run the following command :
+To start the ITSM-NG application stack, run the following command :

     docker-compose up -d

+By default, volume names use the current version as a prefix (i.e. 1.3.0 => 130_volumename).
+You can set a custom prefix with the next command :

+    docker-compose -p MY_PREFIX up -d

-You can check if the containers is running correctly with the next command :
+You can check if containers are running correctly with the next command :

     docker container ls -a